Zobbros/Side_SMP_ALLOWED_MODS/README.md

 +	Replay Mod - Records demo like video while playing.
 +	Replay Voice Chat - Records Voice chat for Replay Mod;
 +	No Chat Reports - Bypasses newly implomented Mojang/Micrososft chat reporting.
++	Status - Adds User status indicator in TAB to see if player is recording, streaming, or AFK (Players have to set status manually and there is incompatibility with Feather client).

 ---